fankaidev/membrain/README.md

-# web-assistant
+# Web Assistant - second brain in your browser

-A browser extension as an AI assistant.
+This is a chrome extension to facilitate easier usage of AI services.